 Each resource should be configured with a preferred notification method.
 But if required, the notification method can be overridden by the scheduler, when the job is ready for dispatch.

 For example, a resource has their preferred notification method set to "Push," so they will receive all their job notifications via push notifications by default.
-However, if they do not have a stable internet connection to receive the push notifications, the scheduler may want to temporarily change their preferred notification method to SMS.
+However, if they do not have a stable internet connection to receive the push notifications, the scheduler may want to temporarily change their resources preferred notification method to SMS.

 If neither notification method is possible, a workaround is available – "Manually log response."
 Using this option, the scheduler can manually set the job status to "Confirmed or Declined" on behalf of the resource (a text record can also be appended).